REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 2.1 Introduction

-2.2 Written assessments by the DVF focus on relevance to departmental standards and NCSU REG05.20.27 – Statements of Mutual Expectation.
+2.2 Written assessments by the DVF focus on relevance to departmental standards and NCSU REG05.20.27 – Statements of Faculty Responsibilities.
 Those prepared by the CRPTC focus on relevance to college level standards and the degree to which it is clear that the department review maintained its relevance to stated departmental standards and was undertaken in a manner that supports a fair decision.
-Those prepared at the university level, by the University Reappointment, Promotion, and Tenure Committee upon the request of the Provost, focus on university standards described in NCSU POL05.20.01 - Appointment, Reappointment, Promotion and Permanent Tenure and the degree to which the college and department level reviews maintained their relevance to stated college and departmental standards and process.
+Those prepared at the university level, by the University Reappointment, Promotion, and Tenure Committee upon the request of the Provost, focus on university standards described in NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and the degree to which the college and department level reviews maintained their relevance to stated college and departmental standards and process.

 2.3 The following points should be considered in preparing written assessments: